Leleat/Tiling-Assistant/README.md

 - If the free space spans 2 quadrants, you can hold `Shift` while activating the icon to tile the window to the top or the left free quadrant depending on the orientation of the free screen space and `Alt` to tile the window to the bottom or right quadrant.

 - You can directly open an app from GNOME's search results or appGrid in a tiled state (left or right) by holding `Shift` or `Alt`.
 It will also effect other extensions which extend appDisplay.AppIcon (e.g. Dash-to-Dock).
+This is implemented in a "dumb" way.
+It may not work properly with apps, which have loading screens.

 - Raise/focus tiled windows as a group.